jorritfolmer/TA-dmarc/README.md

 Reindexing a DMARC report from a directory input is left as an excercise for the reader.

-### Supported mimetypes for aggregate report attachments

-Attachments with the following mime-types will be processed:

-- application/zip
-- application/gzip
+## Contributers

+These people haves contributed pull requests, issues, ideas or otherwise spent time improving this add-on:

-- application/x-gzip
+- Steve Myers (stmyers)
-- application/xml
+- John (john-9c54a80b)
-- text/xml
+- Steven Hilton (malvidin)
-- application-x-gzip (Non-standard mimetype used by Comcast dmarc reports)
-- application/x-zip-compressed (Non-standard mimetype used by Yahoo dmarc reports)

-Submit an issue in the issuetracker if you encounter other mimetypes in the wild that should be on this list, even though they're non-standard.

 ## Third party software credits

 The following software components are used in this add-on:

 1. [defusedxml](https://pypi.python.org/pypi/defusedxml/0.5.0) version 0.5.0 by Christian Heimes
+2. [xmljson](https://pypi.python.org/pypi/xmljson) version 0.1.9 by S. Anand
-2. [IMAPClient](https://github.com/mjs/imapclient) version 1.0.2 by Menno Finlay-Smits
+3. [IMAPClient](https://github.com/mjs/imapclient) version 1.0.2 by Menno Finlay-Smits
-2. [Splunk Add-on Builder](https://docs.splunk.com/Documentation/AddonBuilder/2.2.0/UserGuide/Overview) version 2.2.0 by Splunk and the [third-party software](https://docs.splunk.com/Documentation/AddonBuilder/2.2.0/UserGuide/Thirdpartysoftwarecredits) it uses
+4. [Splunk Add-on Builder](https://docs.splunk.com/Documentation/AddonBuilder/2.2.0/UserGuide/Overview) version 2.2.0 by Splunk and the [third-party software](https://docs.splunk.com/Documentation/AddonBuilder/2.2.0/UserGuide/Thirdpartysoftwarecredits) it uses

 ## CHANGELOG